ragilmi/Ocean_Waste_Detection/README.md

 # Sea Trash Detection and Segmentation

-This project was developed as part of the **Computer Vision** course at President University.
+This project was developed as part of the **Computer Vision** course in **Semester 5** at President University.
 It combines **YOLOv8** for object detection and **Mask R-CNN** for instance segmentation to analyze images of marine debris.
 The system identifies and localizes trash objects, segments their contours, and calculates how much of each detected object is covered by a segmentation mask.

 ---

 ## 👨‍🏫 Project Information

 **Course**: Computer Vision
+**Semester**: 5
 **Institution**: President University
-**Semester**: 5
 **Year**: 2025

 **Group Members**: